Andrea/andrea.github.io/_posts/2019-05-22-no-longer-damage-3.markdown

 It seems like I need to find out about the environmental impact of the taxi ride.
 I guess this goes in the questions section.

 Today's hot drinks was all leaf tea, no sugar in sachets.

+*Update* Someone mentioned you can request electric taxis (I hailed a cab on the street because I was lost and late) but this is a good idea.

 #### Lunch time: